rumblesan/improviz/docs/getting-started.md

 	cube(4)
 ```

+You should see ten light-blue cubes rotating on a red background, with the black and yellow text in the top left.

+## Editors

+The built in editor is fine for quick tests, but it's much nicer to work with one that's a bit more friendly.

 There are better clients available for [Vim](https://github.com/rumblesan/improviz-vim) and [Atom](https://github.com/rumblesan/improviz-atom).
-There is a very basic client avaialable for [Emacs](https://github.com/rumblesan/improviz/tree/master/editor/emacs).
+There is a very basic client available for [Emacs](https://github.com/rumblesan/improviz/tree/master/editor/emacs).

 ## Documentation

+If you downloaded the release archive, then you should find there's a *documentation* folder with a number of *.md* files in it.
+This should cover everything you need to get going.

-Currently the best docs are those that live on the [Improviz website](https://improviz.rumblesan.com).
+You can also find the same documents available on the [Improviz website](https://improviz.rumblesan.com).